 With clear, SEO-savvy messaging, a robust blog, and clean mobile-wise navigation and content layout, you can satisfy both SEO protocol and maintain a friendly and accessible UX.

 By focusing on these 2 elements, you can not only improve your search engine results but also engage and convert the traffic in the end.
 There’s no need to divide your loyalty between the two goals.
-You can have it all.
+Properly balance your SEO and UX, and you can have it all.